 - Salt to taste

-- 1 tbsp chickpea flour (mixed with 1/4 cup of water in a shallow dish, for dipping the cutlets)
+- 1 tablespoon chickpea flour (mixed with ¼ cup of water in a shallow dish, for dipping the cutlets)

 - Boil the green beans and carrots until tender but not mushy.
 I do this by putting them in a bowl, adding about ¼ cup of water, and zapping them, covered, in a microwave, about five minutes on high.
 Drain all water.